DefinetlyNotAI/Math_Flag/README.md

 inputted either inputted by command line, or by calling it from a function.
 Crafted with python,
-it's an actively developed project that is aimed at CHANGE_ME.
+it's an actively developed project that is aimed at simplifying math numerical flagging.
-This comprehensive guide is here to equip you with everything you need to use CHANGE_ME effectively.
+This comprehensive guide is here to equip you with everything you need to use Math_Flag effectively.

 <div align="center">
     <a href="https://github.com/DefinetlyNotAI/Math_Flag/issues"><img src="https://img.shields.io/github/issues/DefinetlyNotAI/Math_Flag" alt="GitHub Issues"></a>